-Goal 5.2: Support the installation of water and sewer services where these services do not currently exist-required for public health.
+Goal 5.2: Support the installation of sewer services where these services do not currently exist.

 Strategy 5.2.1: The City should meet periodically with the Water and Sewer Commission and strive for a "team approach" to addressing waste water and water issues that will arise in future years.
 (Ongoing; General Government and City Council)